The Washington State University Catalog

 GRADUATION REQUIREMENTS:

-A grade of C or better is required in all MBioS courses taken to meet graduation requirements.
+A grade of C or better is required in all MBIOS courses taken to meet graduation requirements.
 None of these courses may be taken pass/fail.

-Student Affairs Schedules of Classes Commencement Student Degree Audit
+Student Affairs Schedule of Classes Commencement Veteran's Affairs Summer Session

 Office of the Registrar, PO Box 641035, Washington State University, Pullman WA 99164-1035, 509-335-5346, bitter@wsu.edu